hesamkaveh/Simple-Photo-Gallery/README.md

 [![Netlify Status](https://api.netlify.com/api/v1/badges/229a370a-dab4-48ae-b421-645d054f1c20/deploy-status)](https://app.netlify.com/sites/earnest-gaufre-52d1e6/deploys)

 # What is this app?
-This is a small and simple as possible website for an applying job.
+This is a small and simple as possible photo gallery website for an applying job.

 I used React, Typescript, redux-rematch and jss to create this simple app.